christian-marie/talk-servant/slides.md

 *REST problems*

 * Explode in subtle ways
-* Complexity is becomes nightmare to maintain
+* Boilerplate gets mixed with important business logic
-* Partially and/or inconsistently documented
+* Complexity becomes nightmare to maintain
-* Mix boilerplate with important business logic
+* Becomes partially and/or inconsistently documented

 [column=0.5]